markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 #### Git Merge

-The `git merge` operation, on the other hand, merges the target branch into the active branch.
-This updates the active branch with code differences in the target branch.
+The `git merge` operation, on the other hand, updates the active branch with changes from the target branch.
+The target branch refers to the branch that contains the changes we need to add.
+Once they are merged, the active branch has been updated with the changes in the target branch.
+The target branch however is unchanged.

 ```
 git merge <target-branch>